privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Note that there is a similar constraint for the cases when the account leaf is in the first level, but here we do not fetch for the intermediate RLC from the branch above as there is no branch above.

+### Total number of address nibbles

+Total number of account address nibbles nees to be 64.
+This is to prevent having short addresses which could lead to a root node which would be shorter than 32 bytes and thus not hashed.
+That means the trie could be manipulated to reach a desired root.

 ### Previous key RLC

 When there is an account leaf after a placeholder branch, the intermediate key RLC needs to be